 - To a prompt and equitable investigation, resolution and prevention of reoccurrence

-- To receive support from an advisor during the investigation and emotional support from our counseling staff
+- To receive support from an advisor during the investigation

 - To respect, privacy and safety for both parties throughout the process